Should Canada Require More Domestic Content in Low-Carbon Fuels?

 What Could Change

 New rules could require fuel suppliers to use a minimum percentage of Canadian-made biofuels.
-Alternatively, companies could earn bonus credits for choosing domestic fuels over imports.
+Alternatively, they could earn bonus credits for choosing domestic over imported fuels.
 Either way, this would reshape the biofuel market and could affect fuel prices.

 Key Issues

-• Should companies get extra credits for using Canadian-made biofuels instead of imports?
+• Should companies earn extra credits for using domestic low-carbon fuels instead of imports?

 • How should Canada verify that imported feedstocks like used cooking oil are legitimate?